shgax/tesla.example/Tesla/tesla_discover/README.md

-# tesla_discover
+# Tesla Discover

-A new Flutter project.
+A new Flutter project example.

 ## Getting Started